-During the year ended 31 December 2022, the Bank provided both types of assistance to debtors.
+The Bank provided both types of assistance to debtors.
 However, it has elected to comply with the staging assessment and the setting aside of provisions in accordance with the relevant financial reporting standards, and has only adopted treatments regarding significant increase in credit risk according to the appendix to the circular of the BOT as mentioned above to assess whether a debtor is to move to under-performing stage or Stage 2 only for some types of loans.